An Easter blessing to you...

 Most of us know about the weekly Sabbath on our Saturday; remember - no work.
 But note the word convocation.
 This word is Miqra which means assembly and rehearsal.
 Why rehearsal?
 I'm just baiting you.

 'These are the feasts of the Lord, holy convocations which you shall proclaim at their appointed times.
-On the fourteenth day of the first month at twilight is the Lord's Passover.
+On the fourteenth day of the first month at twilight [lit. between the sunsets] is the Lord's Passover.

 Leviticus 23:4-5